tmabraham/blog_old/_posts/2021-07-08-GitHub-Copilot.md

 To me, this is a major concern regarding the current usability of GitHub Copilot.
 If we are using cutting edge tools like PyTorch XLA, JAX, fastai, timm, GitHub Copilot has no knowledge of this and cannot provide useful suggestions.
 Somehow, the GitHub team needs to keep Copilot updated on newer codebases.
 Given that [telemetry of GitHub Copilot usage](https://docs.github.com/en/github/copilot/about-github-copilot-telemetry) is being sent to GitHub, it's possible that the GitHub team can further train their model on the usage of these newer codebases.
 Indeed, it is mentioned in the documentation that the telemetry data is used for "improving the underlying code generation models, e.g. by providing positive and negative examples (but always so that your private code is not used as input to suggest code for other users of GitHub Copilot)".
 Additionally, a GitHub Developer Advocate has [mentioned](https://youtu.be/St2CMvK4hK0?t=257) that "the model is being trained everyday, so the more people use it, Copilot will learn that these suggestions need to be updated".

 I wonder if the GitHub team might also develop a way of perhaps fine-tuning GitHub Copilot to specific use-cases.
 For example, there may be a specific GitHub Copilot models for fastai, JAX, etc. They would be fine-tuned on the source code of of these libraries and codebases that use these libraries.
 But making sure that the tool does not provide outdated suggestions would still be a challenge.
 I don't think it would be possible to provide suggestions for a brand-new library that does not have enough codebases using it to train on.
 Additionally, for situations like fastai where there are older APIs and newer APIs, when fine-tuning a model, the codebases using the older APIs would have to be filtered out.

-All in all, I personally think that getting GitHub Copilot to provide suggestions for new codebases is a difficult but a potentially solvable challenge.
+All in all, I personally think that for practical applications, it is necessary for GitHub Copilot to provide suggestions for new codebases, and doing so might be a difficult but potentially solvable challenge.